LuisSilva7/parkTub-project/README.md

 - **Backend**:
   - **Microservices Architecture** - The backend is structured into independent services, promoting scalability and fault tolerance.
   - **Docker**: A containerization platform used to package and deploy the application in lightweight, isolated environments, ensuring consistency across different environments and simplifying the deployment process.
-  - **Docker** - A containerization platform used to package and deploy the application in lightweight, isolated environments, ensuring consistency across different environments and simplifying the deployment process.
   - **Java** - Programming language used for backend development.
   - **Spring Boot**: Framework for building the backend API and handling HTTP requests.
   - **Spring Data JPA**: Simplifies database interaction by providing an abstraction layer for managing data persistence.